Pigmassacre/mBreak/README.md

 All graphics are drawn by me (except for the lightning powerup, which is drawn by Anna Bjurb&auml;ck), so therefore they are included in the repo.
 However, none of the music required is made by me, so therefore you have to download those songs yourself.
 The required songs are, together with their licenses are:

+You need to download any or all of the following mod-files (music files) yourself if you want the game to have any sort of music.
+You should, because these songs are awesome!
+Seriously. <i>Massive</i> cred to their authors.

+These are:
-The title screen music is [sexxxy_bit_3!!!.xm](http://modarchive.org/index.php?request=view_by_moduleid&query=173084), made by Drozerix.
-Released under a [Public Domain](http://creativecommons.org/licenses/publicdomain/) license.
+* Title screen music: [sexxxy_bit_3!!!.xm](http://modarchive.org/index.php?request=view_by_moduleid&query=173084), made by Drozerix.

-The music that plays during gameplay is [stardstm.mod](http://modarchive.org/index.php?request=view_by_moduleid&query=59344), made by Jester.
-Released under a  [Attribution Non-Commercial Share Alike](http://creativecommons.org/licenses/by-nc-sa/3.0/) license
+* Gameplay music: [stardstm.mod](http://modarchive.org/index.php?request=view_by_moduleid&query=59344), made by Jester.

-The post-game music is [october_chip.xm](http://modarchive.org/index.php?request=view_by_moduleid&query=173084), made by Drozerix.
-Released under a [Public Domain](http://creativecommons.org/licenses/publicdomain/) license.
+* Post-game music: [october_chip.xm](http://modarchive.org/index.php?request=view_by_moduleid&query=173084), made by Drozerix.

-All music has to be placed under the res/music/ folder (if the folder doesn't exist, create it :P).
+So download all of these, and place them under the res/music/ folder (if the folder doesn't exist, create it :P).

 ## Legal stuff

+Both songs made by Drozerix are released under a [Public Domain](http://creativecommons.org/licenses/publicdomain/) license.<br/>
+The song by Jester is released under a [Attribution Non-Commercial Share Alike](http://creativecommons.org/licenses/by-nc-sa/3.0/) license.

 This project is released under the MIT license: